Struggling to Hire Salespeople? Sales Management Software will Fastrack Onboarding and Increase Retention

 Many of us in the sales profession have been persuaded to think of prospecting as painful and miserable.
-We hate it and really don’t want to talk about it because, soon, we’ll be confronting the fact that we haven’t been on top of it like we should be, instantly conjuring a list of negative “coulda”, “woulda”, “shoulda” excuses that only make us feel worse.
+We hate it and really don’t want to talk about it because, soon we’ll be confronting the fact that we haven’t been on top of it like we should have, conjuring up a long list of negative “coulda”, “woulda”, “shoulda” excuses that only make us feel worse.

 Prospecting is in that category of realizing that our pants don’t fit any longer after letting free-wheeling eating habits go unchecked a little too long and suddenly knowing, it’s time to do something about it.
-So, we figure we’ll quickly jump back into exercising to get back on track.
-The sheer “ugh” of setting aside the time, motivating ourselves to perform exercises that we know will initially make us feel achy, sore and more out of shape, is that terrible tasting medicine we must take.
-The realization of the effort we must make, to get back into our skinny jeans and feel great again.
-So, we set our minds to the task at hand and start playing catch–up.
-Why not this time put in play a long term, more fruitful and rewarding plan?
+So, we figure we’ll quickly jump back into exercising as the best way to get back on track.
+The sheer “ugh” of setting aside the time, motivating ourselves to perform activities that we know will initially make us feel achy, sore and more out of shape, is that terrible tasting medicine we must take.
+The realization that the effort must be made, if we want to get back into our skinny jeans and feel great again.
+So, we set our minds to the task at hand and start playing catch up without much consideration for a long term, more fruitful plan.

 The Funny Thing About Prospecting

-The funny thing about prospecting is that when the economy is booming and prospects are knocking down our doors, we’re so busy answering calls and getting quotes out that we live in the moment – it’s all good!
+The funny thing about prospecting is that when the economy is booming and prospects are knocking down the door, we’re so busy answering calls and getting quotes out that we decide to live in the moment – it’s all good!
 There is plenty to go around.
-It becomes so easy to ignore those “top performer” best practices echoing in the back of our mind telling us: get self-performed prospecting activities on the calendar, track success, change tactics, and confirm that we are filling our pipeline.
+It becomes so easy to ignore those “top performer” best practices echoing in the back of our mind telling us: get self-performed prospecting activities on the calendar, track success, change tactics as needed, confirm that we are filling our own pipeline.

 Of course, you’re ok for a little while, it’s not a big deal you think.
-I’ve still got some live wires I’m working on.
-Marketing will drum up more interest.
-Soon enough though, you realize that a couple of deals aren’t going to close as quickly as anticipated, one of your best customers lost funding, or any other of a myriad of sales delays are happening – beyond your control – and you are now facing a very anemic pipeline.
+I’ve still got some live wires in my pipeline and marketing will work on drumming up more interest.
+Soon enough though, you realize that a couple of deals aren’t going to close as quickly as you thought, or one of your best customers lost funding, or any other of a myriad of sales delays are happening – beyond your control – and you are now facing a very anemic pipeline.

 One of the questions I think about as I look back on my own career is “Why didn’t someone along the way coach me on developing my sales prospecting skills?”
 It is so basic and necessary.
 Why weren’t there a few “lunch and learns” focused on prospecting, why it’s so important and how to do it?
-Maybe some of you were much luckier than me and had a great sales manager or mentor who emphasized this aspect of sales.
+Maybe some of you were much luckier than me and had a great sales manager or mentor along the way who emphasized this aspect of sales.
 I’m sure the true sales pros did.
-I’m sure they understood the importance not only of continually identifying and performing opportunity–generating activities but, also, of nurturing, tracking and monitoring activities that most often led to opportunities.
-Those of us who kind of “fell into” sales may not have been as fortunate.
+I’m sure they knew the importance not only of identifying and performing opportunity generating activities but, also nurturing and tracking those to find success.
+Those of use who kind of fell into sales may not have been as fortunate.

-For example, I think that part of my journey was learning to identify myself as a salesperson.
-For many years, I didn’t.
-I thought of myself as a project manager and as someone who “took care of” customer needs, a problem solver.
+I think that part of my journey was not identifying myself as a salesperson.
+For many years, I identified as a project manager and as someone who “took care of” customer needs.
 Somewhere along the way, I combined the two roles, without recognition of what I was becoming, into one that allowed me to “sell” and to “manage” from an account level.
-Eventually, I found myself on the front end, getting to know prospects, determining needs, figuring out solutions and creating investments to be approved; in other words, “sales.”
+Eventually I found myself on the frontend getting to know prospects, determining needs, figuring out solutions and creating investments to be approved – sales.

 We’ve Always Been Prospecting

-For something we’ve effectively done throughout our lives in order to help us achieve our goals and has led to many positive interactions and great results, why does prospecting get such a bad reputation?
-I think it’s primarily a matter of two things:
+So, for something we’ve effectively done throughout our lives in order to help us achieve our goals and that has lead to many positive interactions and results, why does prospecting get such a bad reputation?
+I think it’s a matter of primarily two things:

-Good salespeople are focused on identifying and understanding customer challenges and strategically working to provide comprehensive, high quality and meaningful solutions for customers.
-Not only do we want to provide great solutions to initially identified problems; we want to develop relationships that are proven over time because we consistently deliver to our customers.
-That consistency in delivering well is what builds our absolute belief in the products and services we sell, and in turn, our customers belief in us.
+Good salespeople are focused on identifying and understanding customer challenges and strategically working to provide comprehensive, high quality and meaningful solutions for those customers.
+We want not only to provide great solutions to initially identified problems we want to develop relationships that are proven over time because we consistently deliver to our customers.
+That consistency in delivering well to customers is what builds our absolute belief in the products and services we sell.
 Salespeople work hard to build trust.
 Representing a portfolio of high-quality products and services reinforces our moral fiber and that impacts belief.

 If you are questioning your belief in the products and services you represent, then it’s time to figure out why that is and if you can work with your team to come to resolution.
 Identify exactly what is standing in your way and what it would take to change your beliefs.
 If there is no way to find resolution, it may be time to sell something else.

 “Attitude is everything” is a belief very important to all we do in life.
-In terms of sales, a positive attitude toward prospecting and prospecting activities is a must.
-We know there will be people interested in talking to us and there will be those who are not.
+In terms of sales, having a positive attitude toward prospecting and prospecting activities is a must.
+We know there will be people interested in talking to us about what we bring to the table and there will be those who are not.
 There will be those who nicely turn us down and those who make it clear we are intruding!
 The negative reactions can easily impact our psyche and our desire to get back out there and make another call, or send another email, or introduce ourselves to someone new.
 Expect the nos.
 They are just part of the process and have nothing to do with you.
 You job is to plant a seed.
 It may grow today, it may germinate awhile, it may die there.
 Challenge yourself with a fun counterbalance to rejection.
 Every time you hear a no, or someone who was totally engaged goes dark, or someone is rude, do something positive to move that out of your way.
 If you head into the process knowing that not everyone will be a “yes” and understand that this is ok, you will leave a heavy weight behind you.
 Prospecting “nos” have no impact on your personal value.
 That’s yours.
-(For more on how to maintain a better attitude while dealing with COVID-19 sales challenges, click here.)

-As I’ve come to realize, I’ve been prospecting and in “sales” my entire life.
-I find that thought a little bit humorous, maybe a little ironic too.
+As I’ve come to realize I’ve been prospecting and in “sales” my entire life, I find that thought a little bit humorous, maybe a little ironic too.
 I didn’t always have my head on straight about it.
 Yes, I’ve been “judgy”, letting negative ideas about “sales” and salespeople influence me to shy away from truly understanding how dynamic and interesting a career it truly is.
 Today, I have a very different perspective.
-It is one forged from having been to the sales battlefield many times, sometimes better equipped or more ready than others.
-I’ve learned from experience, from fighting hard to win and coming up short, and from tasting and recognizing the sweetness of victory.
+It is one forged from having been to the sales battlefield many times, sometimes better equipped or more ready that others.
+I’ve learned from experience, from fighting hard to win and from tasting and recognizing the sweetness of victory.
 I’ve come to understand that everything I had thought was so hard when I had a team around me was a real gift.
-I know what it’s like to have to build, literally from the ground up without the support of a team, and I really appreciate the many important lessons this has provided.
+I know what it’s like to have to build, literally from the ground up without the support of a team and I really appreciate that, as it provided such important lessons.

 You see, the dirty little secret about prospecting is that we all are doing it every day and have been since the time we were tiny tots.
 In your lifetime you will repeatedly have to set your sights on what you want to achieve and figure out how to get there.
 Prospecting is all about that.
 It’s that simple.
-Prospecting is about having goals and doing the things we normally do to achieve those goals – meeting someone new and interesting, asking questions, listening, and learning, maybe trying something different.
+Prospecting is about having goals and doing the things we normally do to achieve those goals – meeting someone new and interesting, asking questions, listening, and learning.
 Looking for advice and offering possible solutions someone else might need and being ok if they don’t.
 Prospecting at its heart, is about planting seeds, giving and receiving, being curious and open to opportunities.
-Not everything leads you to the end you first had in mind and that too is ok.
-Tending to the garden you plant will bring you success and keep your sales and life pipelines active and full, just the way you like them.
+Not everything leads you to the end you first had in mind.
+Tending to the garden you plant will bring you success and keep your sales and life pipelines active and full just the way you like it.